Exemptions from managed isolation

 Managed isolation is our best defence

 Managed isolation is an important part of keeping COVID-19 out of New Zealand.
 If you are entering New Zealand, you must stay in managed isolation or quarantine for a minimum 14 days and test negative for COVID-19 before you can go into the community.
-This includes people returning to New Zealand after travelling to Australia (including quarantine-free states and territories).

 A small group of people may be exempt from managed isolation as per the COVID-19 Public Health Response Order 2020.